 Going for a first hearing test, or seeking help with your hearing aids, can be daunting.
 Many people fear the results, or worry that they won’t be able to express their experiences accurately.
 While some people like to attend alone, others like to bring a loved one with them- but which is better?
-Recently, healthcare practice has moved in the direction of ‘family centered care’, and this is particularly helpful in hearing management.
+Should you bring someone to your hearing appointment?
+Recently, healthcare practice has moved in the direction of ‘family centered care‘, and this is particularly helpful in hearing management.
 While it is ultimately the patient’s decision, having a loved one present can be helpful for a number of reasons.

 Hearing loss affects the whole family.
 Sometimes a loss of hearing can be noticed by the spouse or child before the person is aware of it themselves.
 Hearing reports from the family can help the audiologist to get a fuller picture of the functional impact the hearing loss is having on the individual and the group.
 Your family member or loved one also knows you better than we do, and might be able to share a perspective or experience that you may have forgotten about.